-Students are requested to complete a Disability Access Application form, which is available in Reception.
-On the form, the student is able to state their disability and the access provision they are seeking.
-The form is submitted to the Student Career and Welfare Officer who is responsible for liaising with the student and the relevant staff to implement all reasonable measures.
+The students can state their disability and the access provision they are seeking in the 'Disability Access Application Form' which is available from reception.
+The completed form should be submitted to the Student Career and Welfare Officer who is responsible for liaising with the student and the relevant staff to implement all reasonable measures.
 The member of staff with responsibility to provide this support service is the Head of Department